rcin0/COMP2156_Group25_Assignment/README.md

 in `.github/workflows/ci.yml`.

 ## Branching Strategy
-Each member has their own branch named `STUDENTID-Name`.
-All changes are merged into the `main` branch via Pull Requests.
+Each team member works on a personal branch named `STUDENTID-Name`.
+Changes are integrated into the `main` branch through Pull Requests.